silx-kit/h5grove/CONTRIBUTING.md

 Tests are handled with [pytest](https://docs.pytest.org/en/stable/index.html).
 These are mostly integration tests for now that tests the responses of the endpoints of the tornado and flask example apps.

+Once `h5grove` is installed in editable mode, simply run the test with: `pytest`.
 ### Benchmarks

-TBA
+Benchmarks of different formats (`json`, `.npy`) and web server frameworks (`flask`, `tornado`) are run as part of the tests.
+Those benchmarks are based on [pytest-benchmark](https://pytest-benchmark.readthedocs.io/en/latest/).

 ## Release

 Versioning is handled by [bump2version](https://github.com/c4urself/bump2version) (config in `.bumpversion.cfg`).
 To release a new version:

-- Checkout `main` and ensure that it it up to date
+- Checkout `main` and ensure that it is up to date
-- Be sure that lint checks and tests are passing
+- Be sure that lint checks, tests and documentation generation are passing
 - Run `bump2version [patch|minor|major]`

 This will create a commit increasing the version number and tag it in `git`.
 To trigger the PyPI release, push the commit and the tag to GitHub: